MopeSWTP-SS21/vs-code-client/README.md

     * Select File -> Add folder to workspace ...
     * Add the folder containing this repository and save the workspace using File -> Save Workspace As ...

-Once this is all done, you can use the following steps to start experimenting with the client:

-* Start either [MopeSWTP-SS21/MopeSWTP](https://github.com/MopeSWTP-SS21/MopeSWTP) or the `DiagnosticServer` in [MopeSWTP-SS21/LSP4J-test-CS](https://github.com/MopeSWTP-SS21/LSP4J-test-CS).
-The latter can be done from IntelliJ by simply opening the class `de.thm.mni.swtp.cs.lsp4jtest.diagnostic.DiagnosticServer` and press CRTL+SHIFT+F10.
-This should result in the logging message `INFO: Server socket listening on port 6667`.
-* Open this repo in your VS Code workspace and press F5.
-A new VS Code window should open that allows you to send the following commands via CTRL+SHIFT+P.
+Once this is all done, you can press F5 in VS Code to open a new VS Code instance that has the extension installed and is connected to a debug session in the development window.
-* Use the command `Mo|E: connect` (via CTRL+SHIFT+P) to connect to the Mo|E server.
-* Open and save a file ending with `.mo` to issue a `workspace/didChangeWatchedFiles` event to the server.
-* Use the command `Mo|E: loadModel` to send a `workspace/executeCommand` to the server with the command `loadModel` and the argument specified by the prompt.
-* Use the command `Mo|E: disconnect` to properly shut the server down.

 ## Project structure